 All these symptoms are characteristic of your body’s “fight or flight” response, as adrenaline boosts your performance to help you get out of the stressful situation.
 They can be triggered by situations that don’t actually put you in any physical danger (like having a heated discussion), but that doesn’t mean that you should brush them off as a false trigger.

-One of the crucial aspects of being under an adrenaline rush when involved in a car accidents is the inability to feel pain.
-Also called “stress-induced analgesic”, this effect can actually mask your pain and mislead you into thinking that you’re fine.
+One of the crucial aspects of being under an adrenaline rush when involved in a car accident is the inability to feel pain.
+Also called “stress-induced analgesic,” this effect can actually mask your pain and mislead you into thinking that you’re fine.

 Injuries That Adrenaline Rushes Might Mask

 You may suffer a variety of injuries during a car crash.
-Some of them are visible immediately (open wounds, paralysis, etc.), but others can be unidentified in the absence of pain.
+Some are visible immediately (open wounds, paralysis, etc.), but others can be unidentified in the absence of pain.
 Such injuries are:

 - internal bleeding